MDavisEA/sinbad/tutorials/java/welcome02-obj.md

-Let's assume for the purposes of this tutorial that we are interested in the **temperature, wind direction, and general description of the weather conditions.**
+Let's assume for the purposes of this tutorial that we are interested in the **temperature (double), wind direction (int), and general description of the weather conditions (String).**

 _Can you figure out the labels for these pieces of the data?_